hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-world-ant.md

 ## 4. Generating the Persistence Layer

-Now, let's use HotRod to generate the persistence code.
+Now, let's use HotRod to generate the persistence layer.
 Go to the project folder and type:

 ```bash
 ant
 ```

-We see the code generation details:
+We see the layer generation details:

 ```bash
 Buildfile: ./build.xml